Meet Roy David Walker

-R. David Walker is a 5th generation Floridian.
+Roy David Walker is a 5th generation Floridian.
 He was born in Plant City, Florida to two public servants; his father was a firefighter and his mother was a schoolteacher.
 Born prematurely at 27 weeks, his first few years of life were challenging, but with the support of his family, he was able to overcome the obstacles before him.
 Walker knows what it’s like to be part of the working class.
 His modest upbringing taught him to learn and appreciate what he has.
-He appreciates the simple things in life, like nature and wildlife.
-It was during his childhood experiences that he learned the importance of the environment.
+Walker appreciates the simple things in life, like nature and wildlife.
+He learned the importance of the environment during his childhood.

-Walker’s interest led him to obtain a Bachelor’s degree in Environmental Science, and a Master’s degree in Environmental Policy and Management from American Public University, graduating from institutions with honors.
-His love for the field led him to research positions at the United States Geological Survey, National Park Service, and the Florida Fish & Wildlife Commission, among others.
-Walker has researched and explored the impact of climate change, invasive species in the Everglades, and has advocated for air, land, and water conversation.
+Walker’s interest led him to obtain a Bachelor’s degree in Environmental Science, and a Master’s degree in Environmental Policy and Management from American Public University, graduating with honors.
+He had done researches with United States Geological Survey, National Park Service, and the Florida Fish & Wildlife Commission, among others.
+Walker researched and explored the impact of climate change, invasive species in the Everglades, and has advocated for air, land, and water conversation.

 Walker is president of the South Florida Audubon Society, sits on the Everglades Regional Conservation Committee, and is vice president of the Broward Chapter of the Democratic Environmental Caucus.
 He is also involved with a wide range of professional associations.
 Walker’s conservation and environmental background provides a strong foundation for the important work of the Department of Agriculture and Consumer Services as steward of Florida’s sustainability.
 He understands that without a healthy and thriving environment, the cornerstones of Florida’s economy will diminish.

 Walker believes in protecting our natural resources and growing Florida.
-He was driven to run for Florida Commissioner of Agriculture and Consumer Services due to recent disturbing policy changes that are detrimental to our environment, policies that will lead to pollution, discourage renewable energy, and accelerate climate change in order to benefit big businesses and the fossil fuel industry.
+He is driven to run for Florida Commissioner of Agriculture and Consumer Services due to disturbing policies that are detrimental to our environment, pollute our water, discourage renewable energy, and accelerate climate change to benefit big businesses and the fossil fuel industry.

 - Bachelor’s degree in Environmental Science with concentration in Fish and Wildlife Management